Vision and Mission

 Applied Research

-Projects that focus on undertaking applied research or on actively incorporating science and evidence into decision making in support of biodiversity
+Projects that focus on undertaking applied research or on actively incorporating science and evidence into decision making in support of biodiversity.

 Program Facilitation

-Projects that focus on providing capacity, training, or expertise, or otherwise improving the ability of decision makers to deliver programs in support of biodiversity
+Projects that focus on providing capacity, training, or expertise, or otherwise improving the ability of decision makers to deliver programs in support of biodiversity.

-Knowledge Sharing
+Knowledge Mobilization

-Actively informing and catalyzing the policy discussion around biodiversity conservation, working to create background knowledge and to foster the dissemination of ideas
+Actively informing and catalyzing the policy discussion around biodiversity conservation, working to create background knowledge and to foster the dissemination of ideas.

 What is ‘Policy’?